Studying charm hadronisation into baryons with azimuthal correlations of $\Lambda_{\rm c}^{+}$ with charged particles in pp collisions at $\mathbf{\sqrt{\it s} = 13}$ TeV: Results

 The third row of Fig.~\ref{fig:results:ppLcMC_NS} shows the measured near-side width values, while the fourth row shows the ratios of model predictions for the widths with respect to data.
 This observable is not described properly by the models: while for $3<\ptL<5$ \GeVc the agreement with the measurement is satisfactory, for larger values of $\ptL$ all the models tend to overestimate the width values.
 Two separate trends can be highlighted among the model predictions: while PYTHIA~8 with CR-BLC mode 2 tune and JETSCAPE foresee a flatter dependence of widths as a function of the trigger $\pt$, with hints of a decreasing trend for increasing $\ptL$, PYTHIA~8 with Monash tune and POWHEG+PYTHIA~8 hint towards larger widths with increasing momentum of the $\Lc$.

 Concerning the model description of the away-side peak yields, shown in Fig.~\ref{fig:results:ppLcMC_AS}, similar conclusions can be drawn to those for the near-side peak.
-The trigger and associated particle low-momentum region is significantly underestimated, despite the larger data uncertainties, while for larger $\ptL$ a qualitatively good agreement within uncertainties is observed between data and predictions.
+The trigger and associated particle low-momentum region appears to be underestimated, though data uncertainties are larger, while for larger $\ptL$ a qualitatively good agreement within uncertainties is observed between data and predictions.
 It is interesting to observe that a reversed hierarchy characterises the away-side description.
 The PYTHIA 8 with CR-BLC mode 2 tune predicts the smallest yields, compatible also with the JETSCAPE model, closely followed by PYTHIA~8 with Monash tune and POWHEG+PYTHIA~8.

 It is worth noting that while PYTHIA~8 (for all the tunes considered) and POWHEG+PYTHIA~8 predictions describe the peak properties of the azimuthal correlations of D mesons with charged particles at midrapidity~\cite{ALICE:2021kpy} within uncertainties, the same models are not able to provide an accurate description of the $\Lc$-charged particle correlation measurements, at least for the low-momentum range.